Y1D1R/Game-Controller-/README.md

 # Game-Controller-
 - The code below allows you to play the famous game "Hill Climb Racing" through hand gestures.

-- The code is programmed in Python programming language using the following libraries: OpenCV - CVZone and PyAutoGUI.
+- The code is in Python programming language using the following libraries: OpenCV - CVZone and PyAutoGUI.

 - The game is installed using a BlueStacks App Player.